sophon-ai-algo/examples/multimedia/ocv_jpubasic/Readme.md

 ## How to build
- * modify the PRODUCTFORM and top_dir at the Mafefile accoring to the actual situation
+ * modify the PRODUCTFORM and top_dir at the Makefile accoring to the actual situation
  * PRODUCTFORM: can be x86,soc, arm_pcie
  * top_dir: the root directory of sdks